HVAC contractors in

 What license do I need to work as an HVAC contractor in Elizabeth, NJ?

-You need a New Jersey Home Improvement Contractor license through the Division of Consumer Affairs, plus EPA Section 608 certification for refrigeration work.
-Source: NJ Division of Consumer Affairs.
+You need a New Jersey Home Improvement Contractor (HIC) license from the Division of Consumer Affairs, plus EPA Section 608 certification for refrigerant work.
+The HIC requires passing an exam, $20,000 surety bond, and proof of insurance.

-What insurance do HVAC contractors need in New Jersey?
+What insurance is required for HVAC contractors in New Jersey?

 HVAC contractors in Elizabeth